OlekSt/Fabike/Testing.md

 ## Automated Testing

+Tests were implemented to provide addtional testing capabilities and ensure that the application works correctly.
+Unit test can be found in respective app directories: `test_views.py`,  `test_forms.py`, `test_models.py`.
+Note: The tests should be added in local database, as The Heroku hobby-tier does not give permissions to allow creation of databases that are required for python automated testing.
+To run the test and check the output, the database (Postgres) code configuration in settings.py should be temporarily removed or commented out.

+You can run tests in Gitpod or other IDE using this command `python3 manage.py test`

+### Travis

+Travis testing was integrated into the project to ensure integrity of the deployed site.
+You can find details in `.travis.yml`.

 ### Validation services
 The following validation services were used to check the validity of the website code.
 - [W3C Markup Validation]( https://validator.w3.org/):